 If AlternaTIFF repeatedly stops working, you may have to play detective to try to figure out what it is that's disabling it.
 Does it only happen after you run a certain application (such as QuickTime)?
 Or only when you reboot?
 Or at a certain time of day?
 Or when something has been updated?
 Find the pattern.

 If you are an administrator investigating this type of problem, this list of registry settings might be of use.
+Consider installing some sort of registry monitoring utility to alert you when something is changed.

 When printing using IE's Print function (Print button, Print menu item, Ctrl+P, etc.), some TIFF images may be strangely compressed into the left part or top part of the page, or of the region where they are supposed to print.